FraLiturri/FraLiturri/README.md

 - 🧑‍🔬 Theoretical Physicist keen on Coding and Computer Science
 - 👨‍🎓 Studied at University of Pisa, Italy
-- 📚 Learning more about Flutter and DataBases
+- 📚 Learning more about Flutter and Databases
 - 🏗️ Developing Android/iOS app

 # 💻 Tech Stack: